The paid practicum subsidy supports early childhood teachers (ECTs) and educators in training to complete the practicum components of their degree.

 - have worked more than 40 hours in the last 3 months.

-If we receive a high volume of applications, we will prioritise applications for:
+Applications will be considered on a first come first served basis.
+However, if we receive a high volume of applications, we will prioritise applications for:

 - First Nations educators